tpemartin/113-1-R/Recap/week4-ee.md

 # 1. Task Flow

 There is a dataset called `112native_A1-1.csv`.
-I want to import it, change the variable names to traditional Chinese, and export it to `112native_A1-1-en.csv`.
+I want to import it, change the variable names to English, and export it to `112native_A1-1-en.csv`.

 > Remember one AI prompt guideline is "Divide Task"